Good Neighbor Firefighter Safety Program

 Selection

 After the application period ends, a panel selected by the NVFC will review the applications.
 A total of 150 departments will be chosen to receive a $10,000 grant.
+To support volunteer fire departments across the nation, at least one recipient will be selected from each state with 10 or more eligible applications.
 The selection process is nondiscriminatory.
-Winners will be announced before August 31, 2025.
-Applicants will be notified before any public announcement is made.

 Contact